bconway1906/bconway1906/README.md

 ## Certifications

 - 🏆 AWS Certified Solutions Architect
-- 🏆 AWS Certified Cloud Practitioner
 - 🏆 CompTIA Security+
-- 🏆 AWS Certified Developer
+- 🏆 AWS Security Specialty (In Progress)
+-
 ## Technologies & Tools

 Here are some of the technologies and tools I work with: